I saw this tweet today…

 When people ask me to join them for a meal (when I don't know them), so they can, “pick my brain,” I'm always more than happy to send them to my Clarity account.
 It highlights that there's value in talking, and scopes my generosity.

 But I prefer to simply suggest you ask people for lots of other things beyond meeting for a meal.

 I'll admit it—I love LinkedIn.
 I also use Facebook groups more than Facebook.
 And my favorite network is twitter—for short and quick conversations.
-That 140 characters is awesome because people have to get to the point. 🙂
+That short text is awesome because people have to get to the point. 🙂

 If you're going to a conference, use their website to find the attendees and see if you can determine who you want to meet.
 You might even be able to use their site to reach out to folks.

 If you're coming back from a conference, use your own CRM to remind you for follow-ups.